Lewuathe/lewuathe.github.io/_posts/2018-03-08-changing-the-volume-within-dockerfile.markdown

 VOLUME /myvol
 ```

 You can write anything before creating volumes.
 Creating volumes at the last will enable you to do what you want.
+So please keep in mind that **the changes done before the volume creation will be discarded**.

 Thanks.